benroberts999/ampsci/doc/01a-tutorial_Basic.md

 ```

 (where `<Core>` and `<Valence>` are both optional).
 For example, the following should all produce the same result.
-They will calculate Hartree-Fock for Cs, including all the electrons in the "core" (so-called $V^N$ approximation).
+They will calculate Hartree-Fock for Cs, including all the electrons in the "core" (so-called \f$V^N\f$ approximation).

 ```bash
 ./ampsci Cs